qcargile/Chrome-Blood/README.md

 **Responsible Mod:** `Stealthrunner`

 **Issue:**
-During the main quest "The Rescue," selecting the **“Takedown and Hide Body”** option on any scavenger enemy will cause the objective **“Neutralize the Scavenger”** to remain incomplete, blocking mission progress.
+During the main quest "The Rescue," selecting the **“Takedown and Hide Body”** option on the first scavenger enemy will cause the objective **“Neutralize the Scavenger”** to remain incomplete, blocking mission progress.

 <img width="1907" height="1070" alt="image" src="https://github.com/user-attachments/assets/ede6c3e4-1c85-4a78-a011-75a6faafe3f1" />